 At Rappel Maui, your health and safety are our top priorities.
 That means that our guides are highly trained in canyoneering, CPR and wilderness rescue, and our equipment is meticulously maintained.
-That also means that we make every effort to minimize the transmission of viruses.
-Here’s what you can expect:
+We ask all visiting guests to present a negative pre-travel test or proof of a 14-day on-island quarantine period at the time of reservation.
+Here’s more on how we make every effort to minimize the transmission of viruses:

 Cleaning and Safety Practices